OpenEvalProject/evals/manuscripts/elife-66765/v2/manuscript.md

 ## Results

-## Intracellular polyamine toxins block CP-AMPARs
+### Intracellular polyamine toxins block CP-AMPARs

 To determine whether intracellularly applied NASPM or polyamine toxins might offer advantages over spermine for the identification of native CP-AMPARs we examined three compounds: NASPM, which contains the same polyamine tail as spermine, PhTx-433, which has a different distribution of amines, and PhTx-74, which lacks one amine group (Figure 1a).
 Initially, we recorded currents in outside-out patches from HEK cells transiently transfected with GluA1 alone or with GluA1 and GluA2, to produce homomeric CP- and heteromeric CI-AMPARs, respectively.
 The receptors were activated by glutamate (300 μM) in the presence of cyclothiazide (50 μM) to minimize AMPAR desensitization and we applied voltage ramps (100 mV/s) to generate current-voltage (I-V) relationships.

 ![Figure 1.](https://cdn.elifesciences.org/articles/66765/elife-66765-fig1-v2.jpg)

 **Figure 1.:** (a) The blockers used in this study. (b) Representative responses activated by 300 µM glutamate and 50 µM cyclothiazide from outside-out patches excised from HEK293 cells expressing either GluA1 or GluA1/2.
 The voltage was ramped linearly from −80 to +60 mV (100 mV/s).
 GluA1 displayed outward rectification with a polyamine-free pipette solution.
 In the presence of 100 μM spermine GluA1 displayed a doubly rectifying relationship, and with 100 μM NASPM GluA1 displayed full inward rectification.
 GluA1/2 did not rectify in the presence of NASPM. (c) Normalized and pooled current-voltage (I-V) relationships for GluA1 and GluA1/2 in the presence of 100 μM intracellular polyamines (n=3–8).
 Colored traces denote the mean and gray shading ± standard error of the mean.
-For all blockers the RI+60/−60 value with GluA1 was less than that with GluA1/2; the unpaired mean differences and 95% confidence intervals were −0.85 [−1.09,–0.63] with spermine (n=4 GluA1/2 patches and 5 GluA1 patches), −1.07 [−1.7,–0.79] with NASPM (n=8 and 4),–0.82 [−0.96,–0.60] with PhTx-433 (n=3 and 4), and −0.78 [−0.91,–0.70] with PhTx-74 (n=3 and 4).Figure 1—source data 1.+60/−60 values from GluA1 and GluA1/γ2 ramp current-voltage (I-V) relationships (300 µM glutamate) were recorded with intracellular spermine, NASPM, PhTx-433, or PhTx-74 (each 100 µM).
+For all blockers the RI+60/−60 value with GluA1 was less than that with GluA1/2; the unpaired mean differences and 95% confidence intervals were −0.85 [−1.09,–0.63] with spermine (n=4 GluA1/2 patches and 5 GluA1 patches), −1.07 [−1.7,–0.79] with NASPM (n=8 and 4),–0.82 [−0.96,–0.60] with PhTx-433 (n=3 and 4), and −0.78 [−0.91,–0.70] with PhTx-74 (n=3 and 4).

 As expected (McGee et al., 2015; Soto et al., 2007), in the absence of intracellular polyamines homomeric GluA1 receptors generated outward currents at positive potentials, showing clear outward rectification, while in the presence of 100 μM spermine, they displayed doubly rectifying responses (Figure 1b).
 By contrast, when the intracellular solution contained 100 μM NASPM, GluA1 receptors displayed inwardly rectifying responses with negligible current passed at positive potentials (Figure 1b).
 Unlike responses from GluA1 alone, currents from GluA1/2 receptors in the presence of NASPM were non-rectifying (Figure 1b).
 I-V plots showed that, when added to the intracellular solution at 100 μM, each blocker conferred marked inward rectification on the currents mediated by GluA1 (rectification index, RI+60/−60 0.02–0.26), but not on those mediated by GluA1/2 (RI+60/−60 0.84–1.30) (Figure 1c).
 Thus, although differing in structure, they all produced selective voltage-dependent block of the GluA2-lacking CP-AMPARs.
 Of note, the block by intracellular PhTx-74 was restricted to CP-AMPARs, despite the fact that it produces low-affinity block of CI-AMPARs when applied extracellularly (Jackson et al., 2011b; Nilsen and England, 2007).